TheLancashireman/stm32-play/README.md

 # TheLancashireman's STM32 playground.

-## WORK IN PROGRESS

-Not everything that's mentioned below has been implemented. :-)

 ## What's this?

 This repository contains some code that I hacked together to learn about the STM32F103C8xx processor